bmeaut/VIAUAV45/README.md

 ## Requirements

  - Test, 40 points, minimum 40%
-    - Last week of the term, at the time of the lecture, on Moodle (TBA - To Be Announced).
+    - Last week of the term, at the time of the lecture, on Moodle (dec 6.
+12:15-14:00).
     - Sample test will be provided beforehand on Moodle.
     - There will be one retake available after the regular test.
     - The test will consist of the following: